ashper99/Python-Capstone-Project/README.md

 1. New home purchase
 2. What if an additional payment is made?
 3. Refinancing an existing mortgage
 4. Approximate proceeds from a sale

 The program will provide spreadsheets as well as graphs showing current and furture payment examples.
 This program will not take in to account escrow, taxes, or mortgage insurance.

+Added arrays for monthly interest and principal.
+Next step to work on data frames and graphs.

+removed option of different down payments and added option for user to choose down payment